ribna/Automation_Testing/README.md

 # Automation_Testing
 This repository contains samples for automation test cases.
 This project created by using selenium webdriver framework.
-Theis project is implemented by using the POM design hence it contains  pages and test scripts. data.properties file contains all external data.
+This project is implemented by using the POM design hence it contains  pages and test scripts. data.properties file contains all external data.
+This project also generates extent reports along with screenshots for each test steps.

 following data should be changed in data.properties file according to local environment